 DOE Order 458.1 requires that SRS calculate and report a collective dose, but there is not a separate collective dose limit for comparison.
-For 2020, the total potential collective all-pathway dose is 4.2 person-rem (0.042 person-Sv), calculated as 3.7 person-rem from liquid pathways plus 0.54 person-rem from air pathways.
+For 2021, the total potential collective all-pathway dose is 4.0 person-rem (0.040 person-Sv), calculated as 3.3 person-rem from liquid pathways plus 0.73 person-rem from air pathways.
 To compare, the annual collective dose from natural sources of radiation that the population within the 50-mile radius surrounding SRS's H Area is about 250,000 person-rem.
-As Table 6-6 shows, the SRS all-pathway collective dose of 4.2 person-rem is less than 0.01% of the annual collective background dose.
+As Table 6-6 shows, the SRS all-pathway collective dose of 4.0 person-rem is less than 0.01% of the annual collective background dose from natural resources.